philipMLdatascientist/Marketing-Campaign/README.md

 # Marketing-Campaign
-# CRISP-DM-Methodology

 Link to Jupyter notebook below:

 ## Business Understanding

 The business objective of this task is to find a model that can explain success of a contact.
-Marketing campaigns have very low response rates; therefore, this Data Mining project will aim to identify the best model in terms of positive predictive power.
+Marketing campaigns have very low response rates; therefore, this Data Mining project will aim to identify the best model in terms of positive predictive power of which customers will subscribe a deposit.

 ## Data Understanding